No AI permissions given, ever.

 “Maybe…” Pennie let her voice trail off.
 She noticed there were transfer trucks in all three lanes ahead.
 The trailers were only supposed to drive in the middle and rightmost lane.
 She briefly lost sight of them as they dipped down around a curve.

-She tapped the brake, turning off the cruise control.
-She’d been hearing a faint squeal for the last week; she probably needed to get her brakes checked.
+She tapped the brake, which simultaneously set off a shrieking sound and disabled the cruise control.
+She’d been hearing a faint squeal for the last week and realized she couldn’t remember the last time she’d had the car serviced.
 “I don’t know.
-There’s a lot of… rule-breaking happening right now with the transfer trucks.”
+There’s a lot of… rule-breaking happening right now.”

 Her hatchback popped over the hill.
 Well ahead, she spotted the transfer trucks, all with their brake lights on.
 On the other side of the concrete barrier, there were also trucks driving in all three westbound lanes.